willfleetw/rusty_dns/docs/DNS_Documentation.md

          c.
-If at some label, a match is impossible (i.e., the corresponding label does not exist), look to see if a the "*" label exists.
+If at some label, a match is impossible (i.e., the corresponding label does not exist), look to see if a the * label exists.

-            If the "*" label does not exist, check whether the name we are looking for is the original QNAME in the query or a name we have followed due to a CNAME.
-If the name is original, set an authoritative name error in the response and exit.
+            If the "\*" label does not exist, set an authoritative name error in the response and exit.
 Otherwise just exit.

-            If the "*" label does exist, match RRs at that node against QTYPE.
-If any match, copy them into the answer section, but set the owner of the RR to be QNAME, and not the node with the "*" label.
+            If the "\*" label does exist, match RRs at that node against QTYPE.
+If any match, copy them into the answer section, but set the owner of the RR to be QNAME or the name of the CNAME we have followed, and not the node with the "\*" label.
 Go to step 6.

    4. Start matching down in the cache.
 If QNAME is found in the cache, copy all RRs attached to it that match QTYPE into the